As an Amazon Associate I earn from qualifying purchases.

 - After the oven has cooled down, transfer baked pie to a wire cooling rack to cool completely.
 Serve with homemade whipped cream.
 Leftovers stay fresh covered tightly in the refrigerator up to 5 days.
 Pie can be frozen, up to 3 months.
 Wrap tightly in plastic wrap and place in a plastic zip top bag.
 Thaw in refrigerator overnight.

-- You may use fresh or jarred orange zest.
+- Orange zest: you may use fresh or jarred orange zest.
 I have used both.